Add stablecoin checkout without matching wallet payments by hand

 Define the payment boundary before integration

-A stablecoin launch is easier to operate when the payment boundary is defined before engineering begins.
-Merchants need to decide which tokens and chains are valid, what the customer sees, and how each payment maps back to the order.
+A stablecoin launch is easier to understand when the payment boundary is defined before engineering begins.
+Decide which tokens and chains are valid, what the customer sees, and how each payment maps back to the order.

 - Which token should be the default: USDT, USDC, or both.